 Strategically placed anywhere on our outfits to give them a little bit more personality, brooches usually can add a magic touch on blazer lapels or collars, scarfs, handbags, hats, and you can find them even tucked in someone’s hair.
 But the best way to be noticed at your Halloween party would be finding new and unusual ways to wear them such as combining several commonly quirky themed brooches into a cluster, or placing a big spooky one at the top of your skirt, right in the middle, to create a belt-buckle effect.

-Historically, a brooch was designed as a piece of decorative jewellery pinned to a garment, usually to hold them closed.
+Historically, a brooch was designed as a piece of decorative jewellery pinned to a garment, usually to hold it closed.
 In fact, the earliest known brooches date back to the Bronze Age.
 They are mostly made of silver, gold, and bronze but nowadays some of the most popular contemporary brooches are made of colourful acrylic, timber, ceramic, enamel and felt.
-According to the language of symbols, animals, birds, and insects all play an important role when we want to deliver subliminal messages.
+According to the language of symbols, animals, birds, and insects, all play an important role when we want to deliver subliminal messages.
 Butterflies or flying birds represent ‘the soul’.
 Bees, signify ‘efficiency’ and ‘organisation’ and snakes, a favourite symbol since ancient times, have the meaning of ‘everlasting love’.
-Dogs denote ‘loyalty’, eagle motif signifies ‘strength’ and ‘wisdom’, while lizards mean ‘surviving love’ as they were once thought to be fireproof.
+Dogs denote ‘loyalty’, the eagle motif signifies ‘strength’ and ‘wisdom’, while lizards mean ‘surviving love’ as they were once thought to be fireproof.

 The spider, in particular, is an ancient symbol of mystery, power and growth.
 Not only do spiders and their webs draw attention to our life choices, but they also give us an overview of how we can manipulate our thinking in order to construct the life we wish to live.